requiem958/Turing_Machine/INSTALL.md

 1. install opam (the Ocaml PAckage Manager) from https://opam.ocaml.org

-2. install ocaml using opam
+2. install ocaml using opam with the following commands

     - ``opam install ocaml``
     - ``opam install ocamlfind``